pablo-abc/felte/packages/reporter-cvapi/README.md

 ## Usage

-Add it to the `reporter` property of Felte's `createForm` configuration object.
+Add it to the `extend` property of Felte's `createForm` configuration object.

 ```javascript
 import reporter from '@felte/reporter-cvapi';